victorviro/tf_serving_mnist/README.md

   ```

-- TensorFlow also comes with a small `saved_model_cli` command-line tool to inspect and examine SavedModels (see the norebook for more details):
+- TensorFlow also comes with a small `saved_model_cli` command-line tool to inspect and examine SavedModels (see the notebook for more details):
   ```
   saved_model_cli show --dir my_mnist_model/0001
   saved_model_cli show --dir my_mnist_model/0001 --tag_set serve